lilihahattl/Translation-of-Touhou-Doujin-Music-Starting-Guide-by-NoEggYolk_METAEGO/README.md

 | Translated                             | 3238               |
 | Single outed lyrics page               | 48                 |
 | Lyrics with unknown translator         | 25                 |

+## 1.2 Number of Touhou arrangment based on Zun's Original Game/Work
+## 1.3 Yearly statistics of Touhou doujin music
+## 1.4 Popularity of Touhou doujin music by platform
+## 1.5 Other Touhou doujin music visualization
+# 2. What are the different platform for Touhou doujin music
+## 2.1 History of TLMC (Touhou lossless music collection)
+## 2.2 Other software of Touhou doujin music
+## 2.3 Touhou music on sosial media platform
+# 3 Copyright and distrubution of Touhou doujin music